Slovene declension: Cases

 Traditionally, the cases are given in the order above.
 They are also usually numbered accordingly: the nominative case is the first case, the genitive the second, and so on.

 The nouns are usually listed and sorted by their nominative singular form, but declension is defined by the genitive singular form.
 For this reason, genitive singular form is commonly written with the nominative.
 Where it is not otherwise noted, the second form is in genitive singular form.

 Vocative

-Vocative (zvalnik or vokativ) was used with the original endings in Slovene up to the 18th century by, for example Janez Svetokriški, but has now received the endings of the nominative case.
+Vocative (zvalnik or vokativ) was used with the original endings in Slovene up to the 18th century by, for example Janez Svetokriški, but has now been replaced with the endings of the nominative case.
 Some words, however, kept the vocative form, such as oče (instead of the nominative *otь̀cь) 'father'.
 Colloquially, vocative endings are still present, but the current use is taken from Croatian.

 While having the same endings, it is still tonemically different from the nominative case, always having circumflex accent, but because of its similarity with nominative, it is often omitted from declension tables or is considered a special case of nominative, called 'addressive nominative' (ogovorni imenovalnik) in Slovene literature.